At first glance my pursuits seem more like a bag of backwards somersaults than a career. But a thread has been running through it all:

 South Australia in the 70s wasn’t all pink safari suits and long socks.
 Don Dunstan’s free music education gave me the opportunity to learn the cello.

-42 was my Meaning of Life, the Universe and Everything year.
-All the postcards, letters and travel diaries I’d produced could only mean one thing.
+Age 42 was my Meaning of Life, the Universe and Everything year.
+I realised that all the postcards, letters and travel diaries I’d produced could only mean one thing.
 I was a writer.